 A number of press releases were published this week confirming that the MTD system is now back on the agenda and will be implemented in the next two to three years.

-The government will consult in autumn 2020 on extending MTD to limited company businesses with Corporation Tax obligations.
-No firm date has been suggested.
+The government were to consult in autumn 2020 on extending MTD to limited company businesses with Corporation Tax obligations.

 The background to MTD